Denjirō Ōkōchi: Career

 With this background, Ōkōchi entered the Nikkatsu studio in 1925 and soon came to fame in chanbara (sword-fighting) samurai films – a subgenre of jidaigeki emphasizing tate – playing characters such as Chūji Kunisada and Tange Sazen.

 At his peak, he was one of the top jidaigeki stars alongside Tsumasaburō Bandō and Chiezō Kataoka.
 During World War II, he also appeared in a number of war films.
+During the second Toho strike in 1946, Okochi led the formation of a new union which opposed the strike.
+After the end of the strike, the new union became Shintoho.

 He was directed by Akira Kurosawa, Ishiro Honda, Daisuke Itō, Sadao Yamanaka, Teinosuke Kinugasa, Hiroshi Inagaki and Masahiro Makino.

 Death

 Ōkōchi had ceased acting by 1961, dying a year later on July 18, 1962.

 Legacy

 His house and garden in Arashiyama, Kyoto, called Ōkōchi Sansō, are still preserved and open to the public.